martinmib/organic/README.md

  3 files changed, 228 insertions(+), 189 deletions(-)
  rewrite index.html (61%)

-9. I redone the site from mobile up to only have it not working
+9. redone the site from mobile up to only have it not working
+10. tidy up the site from any marginal errors

 ## Future adds and fixes